andshaff/pinpoint/README.md

 # PinPoint

-PinPoint is an Android app for bowlers to track series scores by capturing score screens and processing them via OCR.
+PinPoint is an Android app for Bowlero/Lucky Strike league bowlers to record and track series scores by capturing score screens and processing them via OCR.
 It parses the results into structured player/game data and allows analysis of stats over time.

 ---